-The Brown University Center for Alcohol and Addiction Studies (CAAS) is an internationally renowned research center in alcohol research.
-The mission is twofold:
+The Brown University Center for Alcohol and Addiction Studies (CAAS) is an internationally renowned research center in addiction research.
+Our mission is twofold:

-Peter M. Monti, Ph.D., Center Director
+Peter M. Monti, Ph.D.